 Founder | Naomi Wright

-Master of Social Work from State University of New York at Buffalo
+Master of Social Work from State University of New York at Buffalo, Licensed in Colorado

-Master of Divinity from Denver Seminary - In progress
+Master of Arts in Christian Studies from Denver Seminary - Spring 2022